ceccarellilab/Teaching/rnaseq/RNAseqExample.md

 ## DESeq workflow

-We will use the DESeq2 workflow in thie exercise.
+We will use the DESeq2 workflow in this exercise.
 DESeq2 provides methods to test for differential expression by use of negative binomial generalized linear models.
 DESeq2 models RNA-seq data using the Negative Binomial distribution, which includes *dispersion*.
 The dispersion